opennode/waldur-core/docs/api/customer.rst

 Create a new customer
 ---------------------

-A new customer can only be created users with staff privilege (is_staff=True).
+A new customer can only be created by users with staff privilege (is_staff=True).
 Example of a valid request:

 .. code-block:: http